cassiuspaim/cassius-labs/north-architecture/north-star-architecture-template.md

-# North Star Architecture — Reusable Template (Publication-Grade)
+# North Star Architecture — Reusable Template

 This document is a **technology-agnostic template** for defining a North Star Architecture: a small, explicit set of principles that guides distributed architectural decisions at scale.